eriktuck/ei-dev/docs/deployment/gs-app.md

 Combining the `INDEX` and `MATCH` formula is a powerhouse formula for spreadsheets, allowing you to lookup a value from one column based on a value from another column.
 If you don't know it, check it out, there are lots of great resources online.
 You cannot use Index Match in an array formula however.

+If you're looking for a simple lookup, however, you can use an array formula to avoid dragging the equation down the column.
+See *Joins* below.

 ### Pivot Tables

 Unpivoted data is great for sharing and analysis, but not always optimal for data visualizing.
 Use Google Sheets built in Pivot tables to return data to its original format if needed.